jahnf/mkcres/README.md

 of C source files that can be compiled together with your project and included in your build process.
 It also supports partial updates of the generated C files since mkcres only updates files if the modification date of a file changes.
+A single file can appear in the resources multiple times under a different name but will be compiled in only once.

 Here is an example JSON configuration file: